Aespa: Endorsements

 In June 2025, Aespa released a new single, "Dirty Work", in collaboration with Hyundai Steel.
 The music video teaser for the song was filmed at the Hyundai Steel Dangjin Steelworks.
 The group also partnered with Apple to release a performance video for "Dirty Work", filmed entirely on the iPhone 16 Pro.
 On July 8, 2025, PUBG: Battlegrounds launched a collaboration with Aespa through Update 36.2.
 The collaboration featured in-game content including costume sets, weapon skins, emote packs, and sprays themed around the group.
-A new lobby music track titled "PNC 2025 Anthem (aespa – Dark Arts)" was added and set as the default background music.
-The band is also expected to release a collaboration with fighting game Street Fighter 6 in 2025.
+A new lobby music track titled "PNC 2025 Anthem (Aespa – Dark Arts)" was added and set as the default background music.
+A collaboration with the fighting game Street Fighter 6 was released in July 2025, featuring in-game cosmetics based on the group.

 Philanthropy

-On February 1, 2025, during the group's Los Angeles performance for Synk: Parallel Line, Aespa announced that they would donate some of the proceeds from the show to victims of the recent fire in Los Angeles.
+On February 1, 2025, during the group's Los Angeles performance for Synk: Parallel Line, Aespa announced that they would donate some of the proceeds from the show to victims of the January 2025 Southern California wildfires.
+In November 2025, Aespa pledged HK$500,000 for victims of the 2025 Tai Po apartment fire in Hong Kong.